rNLKJA/UoM-DS-2019-2024/Database-Management-System/README.md

 | 59 | Hockey |

 #### DBMS 5NF
-- A relation is in 5NF if it is in 4NF and not contains any join dependency and joining should be lossless.
+- A relation is in 5NF if it is in 4NF and does not contain any join dependency and joining should be lossless.
-- 5NF is satisfied when all the tables are broken into as many tables as possible in order to avoid redundancy.
+- 5NF is satisfied when all the tables are broken into as many tables as possible to avoid redundancy.
 - 5NF is also known as Project-join normal form (PJ/NF).

 | SUBJECT | LECTURER | SEMESTER |